JulioJu/scholarProjectWebSemantic/README.md

     To write the method `deleteResource(Rsource r)` with Java API, I was inspired by the method `deleteModel(Model m)` of the teacher.

-# Fuseki non solvable serious troubleshooting
+# Fuseki non solvable, serious troubleshooting

 Use FusekiServer embedded is a workaround to the bug bug described at https://mail-archives.us.apache.org/mod_mbox/jena-users/201810.mbox/<51361cde-332c-ffb7-4ba4-b73d43bd4cf5@apache.org>